 This was and always will be the toughest and hardest decision of our lives.
 It goes against everything I believe in.
-But somehow we found the strength to do what was right for Poppy.
+Somehow we found the strength to do what was right for Poppy.
 As parents you have to put aside your own feelings and needs to do what is right for your children.
 This is where the statement Compassionate Induction comes in.
 We were giving Poppy compassion and dignity.
 We were allowing her to slip away without any pain or suffering.

 If you need additional support: